| 2014 Ohio Forage Performance TrialsAuthors:

 persists for a shorter time than alfalfa.
 New varieties are capable of

+persisting into a third year.
 White clover is a short-lived perennial that is well suited for pastures.

 It spreads and persists over time by vegetative propagation of stolons and